 - After, I tossed the veggies with some oil, salt, pepper, and cut up half a pineapple before evenly placing everything onto a second sheet pan.

-How to make this sheet pan chicken teriyaki Whole30
+How to make this sheet pan chicken teriyaki meal prep Whole30

-Swap out these ingredients to make this recipe Whole30 compliant:
+Swap out these ingredients to make this meal prep Whole30 compliant:

 - soy sauce for coconut aminos